ClaraML96/ClaraML96.github.io/index.markdown

     <strong>Figure 8:</strong> Displays the two months with the highest number of incidences in the subway and the two months the lowest amount of incidence in the subway.
   </p>
 </div>

+From this breakdown, we can draw several conclusions:

+* December 2024 had the highest number of incidents, likely due to increased traffic during the holiday season, colder weather stressing infrastructure, and more crowd-related disruptions.
+* January 2024 followed closely, possibly driven by harsh winter conditions and early-year operational resets.
+* October 2024 recorded the lowest number of incidents, suggesting a period of relative stability, milder weather, and fewer crowd-based events.
+* June 2024, the second-lowest, may reflect reduced ridership during early summer breaks or operational improvements during that window.

+Across all months, ‘Persons on Trackbed/Police/Medical’ and ‘Signals’ remained consistently among the most frequent categories, highlighting persistent safety and technical concerns.